 When the truth about The Dreamhouse came out, it was revealed that some of the workers at Starfish Volunteers had been profiting from donations – I do not doubt that they have now been reappointed, but I would urge you to reconsider using this organisation who did not instigate the appropriate regular checks on the well-being of children who, ultimately, came under their responsibility and whom failed to recognize the exploitative activities of those working for their organization.

 Responsible volunteering checklist:

-Do your research – take a look at reviews of previous volunteers and at the organization’s website and try to gauge an impression from this – of course you can never be 100% certain, but first impressions count for a lot – take a look at the wording used on the site (does it appear at all patronising?
+Do your research – take a look at reviews of previous volunteers and at the organisation’s website and try to gauge an impression from this – of course you can never be 100% certain, but first impressions count for a lot – take a look at the wording used on the site (does it appear at all patronising?
 Charitable organisations should convey a positive message about the community) , the photos (are the locals integrating with volunteers and Westerners?
 That’s a good sign.
-Are the children sitting alone looking hungry and folorn like an Oxfam advert?
+Are the children sitting alone looking hungry and forlorn like an Oxfam advert?
 Not a good sign)